palmagro/ggq/README.md

 q = Ggq()
 ```

-Learning the decision tree from a training set of nodes (represented by their neo4j id)...
+Learning the decision tree from a training set of nodes...

 ```python